micro-ROS/micro-ROS.github.io/_docs/overview/transports/index.md

 It supports are variety of data link and transport protocols.
 However, the support depends on the underlying RTOS and the selected hardware.

-The following table specifies the available transports for the **officially supported** boards and RTOS.
+The following table specifies the available transports for the Reference and Tier-2 micro-ROS boards for each officially supported RTOS.
 You can find detailed information about hardware support [here](/docs/overview/hardware/).

 |                    | [**NuttX**](http://nuttx.apache.org/) | [**FreeRTOS**](https://www.freertos.org/) | [**Zephyr**](https://www.zephyrproject.org/) | [Arduino](https://github.com/micro-ROS/micro_ros_arduino) |
 | ------------------ | :-----------------------------------: | :---------------------------------------: | :------------------------------------------: | :---------------------------------------------------------------------: |